My Last Shop: Part 2 - Permitting

 The third shop was a piece of cake.
 This was in Habersham County, Ga and getting a permit there was easy-peasy.
 I drew the plans with a free computer program but I could have drawn them on a piece of paper by hand.
 You just pay the money to the county and start work.
 Inspections were easygoing conversations with the inspector.
 It may not be that way now.

 Could it be that I'm just getting older and mellower?
-Here's a link to that shop.
+Here's a

 Now, for My Last Shop I had to get a permit from the City of Mountain Park.
 Mountain Park is a very, very small city, population 550 or so.
 There is a volunteer fire department and city hall with four paid employees.
 There is no gas station, grocery store or post office in Mountain Park.
 No two houses are alike and the streets are narrow.